Ruffer Investment Company Ltd - Issue of Equity and Voting Rights

 Issue of Equity and Voting Rights

-The Company announces the tap issue of 500,000 Redeemable Participating Preference Shares of £0.01 each ("Shares") at a price of 233.1 pence per share.
+The Company announces the tap issue of 400,000 Redeemable Participating Preference Shares of 0.01 pence each ("Shares") at a price of 233.1 pence per share.

 Enquiries: